mdegis/nepama/README.md

 ## Is it safe?

 It does not upload anything to the cloud and uses AES.
 So yeah, it's pretty safe.

+> Brute forcing a 128 bit key using this device would take 1,315,888,179,366,587 (1.3 quadrillion) years.
+That’s the same as 1,315,888 billion years.
+Current scientific models predict the universe to be 13 billion years old.
+The times required to brute force 192 and 256 bit keys are astronomically larger.